brycewray/hugo-site/content/posts/2020/07/stacks-and-stacks.md

 2020-07-05: [Google Domains](https://domains.google.com).[^domains]

 [^domains]: In fact, I started with Google Domains only in the last two weeks.
-I initiated the transfer of all my domains on June 22, and they’d moved successfully by June 28.
-(It takes a few days under *ideal circumstances*, folks, so **don’t** wait until the last minute if a change of registrars involves anything time-sensitive.)
+I initiated the transfer of all my domains on June 22, and they'd moved successfully by June 28.
+(It takes a few days under *ideal circumstances*, folks, so **don't** wait until the last minute if a change of registrars involves anything time-sensitive.)

 ## Total posts on site